-Commissioner Yahn announced he would chair the ad hoc committee and Secretary Beer expressed that he would like to be involved.
+Commissioner Yahn announced he would chair the ad hoc committee and Secretary Beer expressed that he would like to be involved interest to be part of that ad hoc committee.

 Public Works Director Webb noted that staff is happy to help the ad hoc committee and reach out to residents.